AdrianBaugh/PetSittingService/README.md

 ### User Authentication With Cognito

 We're using [AWS Cognito](https://aws.amazon.com/cognito/) to manage our user authentication.
 You won't have to do a lot with it, but you should know it's there.
-As you move through the different [setup](README-SETUP.md) steps you'll choose a name for your "Cognito Domain" based on your project, and the SAM/CloudFormation template should handle the rest.
+As you move through the different [setup](README-SETUP.md) steps, you'll choose a name for your "Cognito Domain" based on your project, and the SAM/CloudFormation template should handle the rest.

-The first time that you login to your application (or if you ever have to delete and redeploy the whole CloudFormation stack) you'll need to click the "Sign up" link in the login prompt.
-It's likely that you'll end up needing to create multiple test users along the way, we recommend using a [plus alias](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html).
+The first time that you log in to your application
+(or if you ever have to delete and redeploy the whole CloudFormation stack), you'll need to click the "Sign up" link in the login prompt.
+It's likely that you'll end up needing to create multiple test users along the way;
+we recommend using a [plus alias](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html).
 If your email address is `myname@example.com` you can create a Cognito account using the email `myname+test1@example.com`, and then later create another account using the email `myname+test2@example.com`.

 ### Deploying

 We'll be using GitHub Actions to deploy the code to AWS.
 One of the first tasks that you'll do as a team is to configure the repository for this.
-Once that's completed your code should build and deploy as described in the [next README](./README-SETUP.md).
+Once that's completed, your code should build and deploy as described in the [next README](./README-SETUP.md).

 ### AWS Resources